-Hydrophytes represent a group of plants that are the part of the aquatic ecosystem, where most of the plants live in water or the soil saturated with water.
+Hydrophytes represent a group of plants, which are part of the aquatic ecosystem, where most of the plants live in water or the soil saturated with water.
 The higher plants of hydrophytes have been evolved from the mesophytes.

 So, this typically creates an anaerobic environment, due to which a plant develops specialized adaptations for growth and reproduction.
-Its growth is not only limited to water bodies (river, lake, ponds, estuaries, etc.) but also in waterlogged soil (marshes, swamps and other wetlands).
+Their growth is not only limited to water bodies (river, lake, ponds, estuaries, etc.) but also in waterlogged soil (marshes, swamps and other wetlands).

 Definition of Hydrophytes

 The term hydrophyte was first given by the two scientists named Warming and Raunkiaer.
 Warming organized the plant species by the degree of soil wetness.
 Then, Weaver and Cements were the two scientists who classified hydrophyte plants into three major groups; floating, submerged and amphibious types.

-Air sacs: The presence of large air cavities around the spongy and palisade mesophyll cells is one of the characteristic features of a hydrophyte.
+- Air sacs: The presence of large air cavities around the spongy and palisade mesophyll cells is one of the characteristic features of a hydrophyte.
 It allows gaseous exchange, maintains water balance and helps in the floatation of hydrophytes.

-Roots: The roots are reduced in floating and partly submerged hydrophytes, which means the water can be directly up taken by the leaves.
-Thus, hydrophytes possess roots, which modify into fibrous or spongy form to provide anchorage and stability to the plant body instead of absorbing oxygen.
+- Roots: The roots are reduced in floating and partly submerged hydrophytes, which means the water can be directly up taken by the leaves.
+Thus, hydrophytes possess roots, which can modify into fibrous or spongy form to provide anchorage and stability to the plant body instead of absorbing oxygen.

 Types of Hydrophyte

-Like floating hydrophytes, it also subdivides into two major groups, like floating submerged and rooted submerged hydrophytes.
-Floating submerged hydrophytes grow under the water stream and are not in direct contact with the air.
+Like floating hydrophytes, they are also subdivided into two major groups, like floating submerged and rooted submerged hydrophytes.
+Floating submerged hydrophytes grow under the water stream and remain in direct contact with the air.